Sunday, 12 April 2026

 Manchester City beat Arsenal in the Carabao Cup Final.

 Just when you thought you'd seen everything it becomes patently obvious that you were wrong.
 Is it true that Manchester City, rather like a stately gold carriage, just move through the crowds like footballing royalty, occasionally acknowledging the cheerful waves lining the route?
 And yet the kings of Manchester up until last season, are still sitting on their regal throne and refuse to be deposed.
-It could hardly have gone any better and worse for Arsenal.
+It could hardly have gone any better for City and worse for Arsenal.

 Yesterday, Manchester City, still members of the Premier League's aristocracy, met their equally as highly esteemed lords of the manor Arsenal in the 2026 Carabao Cup Final.
 Although City are not quite the formidable force of old, their 2-0 victory over Arsenal at Wembley Stadium is still a superlative achievement.
 This was supposed to be Arsenal's time but, for the moment at least, silverware still eludes them.
 But it can surely be only a matter of time before the Emirates stadium will be rocking and shaking with celebration and jubilation.
 The Premier League trophy is surely bound for North London and you feel sure Arsenal know this.

 And yet at Wembley the blue and red landscape had a rousing familiarity about it.
-But then you realised that you had been here before because both Arsenal and City had faced each other in the same competition before at the same stage.
+But then you realised that you had been here before because both Arsenal and City had faced each other in the same competition at the same stage.
 In 2018 Kevin De Bruyne, a superbly gifted and wonderfully creative midfield technician, teamed up with Vincent Kompany to drive Arsenal into the ground with an even more convincing 3-0 victory.
 The game was virtually over before it had even started.

 Sadly, and maybe subconsciously for Arsenal, minds were pre-occupied with more important issues.
 There was a sense here that this was one distraction too many for the North London club.
 There can be little doubt that Arsenal are a side of rich substance, top flight breeding and possess an obvious air of classy refinement.
 They have won innumerable old First Division championships and Premier Leagues while barely breaking sweat at times and the unbeatable Invincibles season will be spoken about for years and years with an almost effusive admiration.
 And how they deserve every compliment since Arsenal are still standard bearers for some of the purest football seen in any football stadium.